Growth, discovery and characterization of single crystalline Eu$_{0.8}$Pt$_6$Al$_{16.4}$: Results and discussions

 The atomic percentages of Eu, Pt and Al were also quantified by EDS and are compared with the atomic percentages given by the SCXRD in Tab. \ref{tab:EDS_EuPtAl}.
 The two results are in agreement within the uncertainties of each analysis, stated in the Tab. \ref{tab:EDS_EuPtAl} as 95\% confidence intervals.

 Some of the crystals obtained were ground in order to measure powder X-ray diffraction, obtaining the pattern shown in Fig. \ref{fig:powder_EuPtAl}, plotted with black symbols.
-A Rietveld refinement was performed to fit this pattern, yielding $\chi^2=4.5$ and $R_w=15.5$.
+A Rietveld refinement was performed, yielding $\chi^2=4.5$ and $R_w=15.5$.
 The model structure obtained from the single crystal X-ray refinement was used as the starting point; only the global factor, lattice parameters, atomic positions, microstrains, sample displacement and background were refined.
 The rest of the parameters, including the thermal displacements and the atomic fractions were kept fixed according to the values reported for the single crystal.
-The fitted curve is plotted as a red line, showing good agreement with the measured data, as also indicated by the difference (green line).
+The Rietveld-refined profile is plotted as a red curve, showing good agreement with the measured data, as also indicated by the difference (green line).